 Skip to main content

-When using async operations like /extract/async, /agent/async, or /crawl, you have three flexible options for receiving your results.
+When using async operations like /extract/async, /extract/batch, /agent/async, or /crawl, you have three flexible options for receiving your results.
 Choose the method that best fits your infrastructure and workflow.

 Polling